Blog Post

 Stage 1: HTTP Reception

 Telemetry arrives via authenticated HTTP POST endpoints.
 Azure API Management (APIM) handles authentication using subscription keys, rate limiting, and request validation at the gateway level.
-Each provider (occupancy sensors, MQTT-based gensets, etc.) gets a dedicated route and controller, but all converge into a shared publishing pipeline.
+Each provider (occupancy sensors, MQTT-based gensets, and others) gets a dedicated route and controller, but all converge into a shared publishing pipeline.

 Stage 2: Event Forwarding